eduk8s-labs/lab-getting-started-with-carvel/workshop/content/setup-environment.md

-This workshop environment provides you with access to a Kubernetes cluster for running the exercises we will be covering which use the tools from Carvel.
+This workshop environment provides you with a Kubernetes cluster to use when running the exercises covered by this workshop.
 To verify you can access the Kubernetes cluster, run `kubectl version` in the terminal by clicking on the action block below.

 ```execute
 kubectl version